Gaj Yatra: Elephant Corridor Preservation - India

 How much do elephants weigh at birth?

-These calves become capable of walking only about an hour after they’re born, and they stand about one metre (three feet) tall.
+Newborn elephant calves weigh around 90 kilograms (200 pounds) at birth.
+These calves become capable of walking within an hour of being born.
 Baby elephants don’t drink milk with their trunks—they use their mouths.
-This means they need to stand very quickly after they are born to reach their mothers.
+This means they need to stand very quickly after they are born in order to suckle.

 Are elephants really the largest living land animals?